 Since codeine is used to treat various common health issues, such as pain, cough and diarrhea, there’s a wide range of people who can become addicted to it.
-A study published in the 2013 edition of Addictive Behaviors found that there are certain groups, however, who are more likely to abuse codeine than others.
+However, a study published in the 2013 edition of Addictive Behaviors found that there are certain groups who are more likely to abuse codeine than others.
 These include males, Native Americans, students from urban environments, LGBT persons and Hispanic individuals.
 This study was based on the Southern U.S. culture of purple drank, or sizzurp intake, a drink mixture containing codeine and soda or alcohol.

 Younger individuals are more likely to seek codeine medications for recreational purposes.
 These may be youngsters who have no experience with drugs and want to only try something they perceive to be of no harm.

 Despite codeine becoming morphine in the body, it is only a fraction as potent as pure morphine.
 Once these youngsters establish a high tolerance to codeine and are unable to get euphorically high, they pursue stronger and more dangerous opioids.